 Any accountability process is inherently linked with reputational concerns.
 Broadly speaking, reputational concerns refer to an organization's concerns with external expectations and the impact of its conduct on the perception of stakeholders (Suurmond, Swank, and Visser, 2004).
-Reputational concerns thus relate not to specific threats to reputation (cf. Coombs, 2013; Karpoff, 2012) but rather to the general realm of external expectations that organizations relate to in building and managing their reputation and legitimacy, thus securing and expanding their room to manoeuvre and their ability to acquire resources (Bernaz, 2013; Carmona, Donoso, and

-Reckers, 2013; Eisenegger and Imhof, 2008).
-While legitimacy in this context is widely viewed as the generalized assumption that the current conduct of an organization is appropriate or acceptable, reputation is commonly defined as the prospect of an organization's future conduct, based on direct or mediated perceptions of its past and present behaviour (Deephouse and Carter, 2005; Rindova, Pollock, and Hayward, 2006).
+Reputational concerns thus relate not to specific threats to reputation (cf. Coombs, 2013; Karpoff, 2012) but rather to the general realm of external expectations that organizations relate to in building and managing their reputation and legitimacy, thus securing and expanding their room to manoeuvre and their ability to acquire resources (Bernaz, 2013; Carmona, Donoso, and Reckers, 2013; Eisenegger and Imhof, 2008).
+While legitimacy in this context is widely viewed as the generalized assumption that the current conduct of an organization's future conduct, based on direct or mediated perceptions of its past and present behaviour (Deephouse and Carter, 2005; Rindova, Pollock, and Hayward, 2006).
 Hence, the constructs of reputation and legitimacy are similar in that they are based on judgements made by observers about an organization, and they have similar constitutive processes and antecedents; however, reputation can be distinguished from legitimacy by its stronger future orientation and its reliance on relative assessments, i.e., to other organizations, as a comparative mark (King and Whetten, 2008).
 In this sense, reputation 'encompasses' legitimacy: "first organizations meet standards in order to then be judged in relation to each other" (Bartlett, Pallas, and Frostenson, 2013, p.
 531).